GiviMAD/rustpotter/README.md

 The size of the wakeword model is based on the model type you choose, and the audio duration it was trained on (which is defined by the max audio duration found on the training set).
 When trained with enough data, all models types offer a pretty good experience (very low missing or false detections).

+## Audio Format Support

+Rustpotter works internally in PCM 32bit float mono audio at 16000Hz.

-Rustpotter supports wav audio in any sample rate, will use only the first channel data, but only support the following sample encodings:
+It handles pcm audio at any sample rate, only uses the first channel data and support following sample encodings:

-- Signed int samples of 8, 16 or 32 bits.
+- PCM signed int samples of 8, 16 or 32 bits.
-- Float samples of 32 bits.
+- PCM float samples of 32 bits.

+For creating the wakeword files you can use wav records matching the supported format, the audio format is read from the wav header.

+On detection time the library consumes raw data, the available audio format options need to be configured correctly.

 ## Detection Mechanism Overview

-When you feed Rustpotter with a stream, it keeps a window of mfccs vectors (can be seen as a matrix of mfccs) that grows until the length needed by the loaded wakewords.
+Rustpotter process the audio data and keeps a window of mfccs vectors (can be seen as a matrix of mfccs) that grows until the length needed by the loaded wakewords.

-The input length requested by Rustpotter varies depending on the configured format but is constant and equivalent to 30ms of audio.
-Internally, it generates a vector of mfccs for each 10ms of audio.
-So the audio window is updated 3 times each time you call the process method.
+The input length requested by Rustpotter varies depending on the audio format, it's equivalent to 30ms of audio.
+Internally, it generates a vector of mfccs for each 10ms of audio, meaning the audio window is updated 3 times each time you call the process method.

-From the moment the window has the correct size, Rustpotter starts scoring the window on each update in order to find a successful detection (score is over the defined `threshold`).
+From the moment the window has enough size, Rustpotter starts scoring the window on each update in order to find a successful detection (score is over the defined `threshold`).

-A detection is considered a `partial detection` (not emitted) until n more updated are processed (half of the length of the feature window).
-If in this time a detection with a higher score is found, it replaces the current partial detection, and this countdown is reset.
+A detection is considered a `partial detection` (not emitted) until n more updates are processed (half of the length of the feature window).
+If in the meantime a detection with a higher score is found, it replaces the current partial detection, and this countdown is reset.

 ### The Score

 The score is a numeric value in range 0 - 1 that represents the accuracy of the detection.

-When using a wakeword model the score represents the inverse similarity between the predicted label and the prediction for the none label.
+When using a wakeword model the score represents the inverse similarity between the predicted label and the prediction for the `none` label.

 When using a wakeword reference the score represents the aggregated similarity against the mfccs of each of the records used on creations.
 Calculated in base to the score mode option.